BinaryBurstTech/generic-crud-helper/README.md

 ## Overview

 This library provides a set of generic components, such as controllers, services, repositories, and mappers, to simplify the development of CRUD operations in Spring Boot applications.
 It is designed to be highly reusable and can be easily integrated into any Spring Boot project.

+## Motivation

+Developing a consistent and maintainable codebase for CRUD operations across multiple projects can be time-consuming and prone to errors.
+This library abstracts common CRUD functionality into reusable components, allowing you to focus on the unique business logic of your application rather than repetitive boilerplate code.
+By standardizing the approach to CRUD operations, you can ensure consistency, reduce bugs, and accelerate development.

 ## Features